ds-hus0601/DanyalHussain-Portfolio/Portfolio_Mini_Projects/README.md

 # 🧩 Portfolio Mini Projects

 This collection highlights a series of focused, technical experiments completed as part of the **University of Cambridge Data Science & Machine Learning Career Accelerator (2025)** and extended personal explorations.
-Each mini-project demonstrates mastery of a specific data science concept — from model optimisation and time-series forecasting to clustering and decision-tree interpretability.
+Each mini-project demonstrates mastery of a specific data science concept — from model optimisation and clustering to neural network performance tuning and interpretability.

 ---